axelbr/racecar_gym/README.md

 pip install -e .
 ```

-In order to use the predefined tracks described below, download a tracks package release and unzip its contents
-to *models/scenes/*.

 On the first use of this gym, the tracks are downloaded automatically.

 Of course, you can download them manually too.
 Here is how you can do this from the command line: